Topic: Trauma Treatment (Adult)

 - Brief Eclectic Psychotherapy for PTSD (BEPP)Adult patients suffering from posttraumatic stress disorder (PTSD); developed for police officers, now used for all kinds of patients with ...

-- Center for Mind Body Medicine (CMBM) Small Group Model for AdultsAdults who have experienced psychological trauma though it can be used with adults suffering from depression, anxiety, stress, or chronic ...
+- Center for Mind-Body Medicine (CMBM) Small Group Model for Adults, TheThe Center for Mind-Body Medicine (CMBM) Small Group Model for AdultsAdults who have experienced psychological trauma though it can be used with adults suffering from depression, anxiety, stress, or chronic ...

 - Creating ChangeAdults ages 18 and above who have experienced trauma and addiction